DEMNUni: the Sunyaev-Zel'dovich effect in the presence of massive neutrinos and dynamical dark energy: The synthetic catalogues

 \subsection{The halo catalogues}

-For each simulation a total of 63 outputs were produced, logarithmically equispaced in the redshift range considered.
-Each of those outputs was processed first with a \texttt{Friends of Friends} (\texttt{FoF}) algorithm with a linking length of $0.2$, and subsequently with the \texttt{Subfind} algorithm, both already included in \texttt{GADGET-3}~\citep{springel01,dolag09}.
+Each of the 63 snapshots was processed first with a \texttt{Friends of Friends} (\texttt{FoF}) algorithm with a linking length of $0.2$, and subsequently with the \texttt{Subfind} algorithm, both already included in \texttt{GADGET-3}~\citep{springel01,dolag09}.
 These allow the correct identification of gravitationally bound structures, and produce catalogues of haloes each with its mass, position and (peculiar) velocity.
-While the initial catalogues included haloes down to $M_{200} = 2.5 \times 10^{12} h^{-1} \msun$, we applied a cut in mass at $M_{200} = 3.4 \times 10^{13} h^{-1} \msun$ to save computational time.
-We verified that this has a negligible impact on our main findings, related to the power spectrum of the thermal SZ effect (as we will see in Section~\ref{sec::tszResults}).
+We apply a mass cut to the halo catalogue, selecting only those structures with $M_{200} > 3.4 \times 10^{13} h^{-1} \msun$, that we can associate with galaxy clusters and groups; this was done to ensure the applicability of a suitable pressure profile (see Section~\ref{subsec::tsz}).
+We verified that this selection has a negligible impact on our main findings, related to the power spectrum of the thermal SZ effect, if not for very small scales, which are however dominated by smaller structures for which the pressure modelling is highly uncertain.